Hunting isn’t easy.

 Not Using the Right Calls

-You have to judge the ducks, their positioning, the weather, the time of year, and roll that all together into a judgment call.
+You have to judge the ducks, their positioning, the weather, the time of year, and roll all that together into a judgment call.

 It’s not going to be perfect, but you should approach every single duck call in a strategic manner.